-Arrears management is a combination of central letters, text messages, inbound and outbound telephony and outsourced debt collection agency activities.
-Contact is made with the customer to discuss the reasons for non-payment and specific strategies are employed to support the customer in returning to a good standing.
+Arrears management is a combination of central letters, inbound and outbound telephony and outsourced debt collection agency activities.
+Contact is made with the customer to discuss the reasons for non-payment and specific strategies are employed to support the customer in returning to a good standing or appropriate forbearance arrangements are put in place.